ota-meshi/eslint-plugin-regexp/docs/rules/optimal-quantifier-concatenation.md

 ### `capturingGroups`

 The type of concatenation this rule reports might be intentional around capturing groups.
-This option allows you turn of false unfixable reports around capturing groups.
+This option allows you to turn off false unfixable reports around capturing groups.

 - `capturingGroups: "report"` (_default_)